Skoda Enyaq iV vRS Review 2025: Price, specs & boot space

 Skoda recently cranked up the maximum charging speed of all Enyaqs, meaning the Enyaq iV vRS is capable of up to 135kW speeds from a suitable charger.

-That 135kW speed (up from 125kWs on older Skoda Enyaq 80s) allows an 80% battery top-up in just under 30 minutes.
-That's on paper at least, but in reality charging speeds can vary significantly depending on conditions and the charger itself.
+That 135kW speed (up from 125kWs on older Skoda Enyaq 80s) allows an 80% battery top-up in under 30 minutes.
+That's on paper, but realistically, charging speeds can vary significantly depending on conditions and the charger itself.

-Rapid charging such as this is also quite expensive at the time of writing, with many costing 65p per kWh (or more in some places).
-Do the sums and that 80% charge will cost nearly £40 - vastly more than home charging and, given the range it adds, not far off the cost of fuelling an equivalent petrol or diesel model.
+Rapid charging such as this is also quite expensive at the time of writing, with many costing 70p per kWh (or more in some places).
+Do the sums and that 80% charge will cost nearly £50 - vastly more than home charging and, given the range it adds, not far off the cost of fuelling an equivalent petrol or diesel model.

 It's worth investing in a home wallbox for overnight charging.
 A 7kW unit will fully charge the Enyaq iV 60 in nine and a half hours, while the Enyaq iV 80 will be charged in 13 hours.
-Depending on your electricity rate, you can expect to pay around £10-15 to fully charge an Enyaq iV 60 at home, and £15-18 to top up an Enyaq iV 80 to max.
+Depending on your electricity rate, you can expect to pay around £10-15, and £15-18 to top up an Enyaq iV 80 to max.
+It's also worth looking at overnight tariffs.
+These can drastically reduce charging costs.

-The Skoda Enyaq iV is still a very new model, but we've had very few reports of issues from owners.
-It seems to be proving more reliable than the Volkswagen ID.3 – a car that was seemingly hurried into showrooms and plagued with software gremlins.
+The Skoda Enyaq is still a new-ish model.
+It seems more reliable than the Volkswagen ID.3 – a car seemingly hurried into showrooms and plagued with software gremlins.

-Skoda has only revealed insurance groups for the Enyaq Coupe iV vRS, which sits in group 36.
-While that's not drastically high for a sporting model its noticeably more than a regular Enyaq iV 80 SportLine, which sits in insurance group 27.
+The Enyaq vRS sits in group 36.
+While that's not drastically high for a sporting model, it's noticeably more than a regular Enyaq iV 80 SportLine, which is insurance group 27.

 You get a good amount of standard equipment with the Skoda Enyaq iV vRS, making that the biggest reason to go for it.